 Norfolk Southern unit 9-1-1 honoring First Responders was in Bluefield.
 What were the odds of this unit being the second unit on a stack train while we were here today?"

 The coaling tower at Bluefield.
 After photographing the coaling tower, we went to Subway to get food for our stay at the Elkhorn Inn tonight.
-We then decided to drive to Iager.Somehow my autofocus got turned off so I apologize in advance for the poor quality pictures but they will show what we did!
+We then decided to drive to Iager.Somehow my autofocus got turned off so I apologize in advance for the poor quality pictures.
+But I am using Robin Bowers pictures so with them there is no problems but they will show what we did!

 We drove west along highway US 54 and after passing the Elkhorn Inn we came upon a set of Norfolk Southern helpers returnig west to help another train at Powhatan, so we went to a grade crossing at Kyla.